Zucker scores with 2:10 left to lift Wild over Jets 6-5

+WINNIPEG, Manitoba (AP) -- Jason Zucker was relieved he could salvage a win for his team after a performance he didn't think was very good.

-WINNIPEG, Manitoba (AP) -- Jason Zucker scored with 2:10 left in the third period to lift the Minnesota Wild over the Winnipeg Jets 6-5 on Tuesday night.
+Zucker scored with 2:10 left in the third period to lift the Minnesota Wild over the Winnipeg Jets 6-5 on Tuesday night.

 Erik Haula set up Zucker's 20th goal of the season by racing after a loose puck and sending a backhand pass across the slot.
 Zucker scored right as a Winnipeg power play ended.